Bohaiornithidae: Description

-Many bohaiornithids have been found preserving feathers, and a few possessed a pair of long, ribbon-like tail feathers with barbs only at the tips.
+Many bohaiornithids have been found preserving feathers, and specimens possessing a pair of long, ribbon-like tail feathers with variously altered barbs are kown from a number of species.
 These specialized feathers are known in many enantiornithean specimens (as well as Confuciusornis), and may be an example of sexual dimorphism, with the feathers being used by male members of a species for courtship display.
-A subadult specimen of an indeterminate bohaiornithid described in 2017 preserved feathers on various parts of the head and body which were analyzed and determined to have been iridescent in life.
+A subadult specimen of an indeterminate bohaiornithid described in 2017 (CUGB P1202, probably closely related to Plumadraco) preserved feathers on various parts of the head and body which were analyzed and determined to have been iridescent in life.

 Paleoecology

 A referred adult specimen of Bohaiornis was preserved with several rocks concentrated in the stomach region.
 Rocks in the stomach of birds and other animals are often believed to be gastroliths swallowed to assist in the digestion of plant material.
 However, the rocks apparently swallowed by this specimen are much larger, coarser, and less numerous than most gastroliths, and were unlikely to have been used for the same purpose as those swallowed by herbivores.
 Instead, it has been suggested that they were swallowed to help clean the digestive tract, a usage which has been reported in living birds of prey as well as other carnivorous animals with high-fat diets, such as pinnipeds.
 The description of this specimen claimed that it was plausible, but uncertain, that Bohaiornis was ecologically similar to birds of prey.

 However, these rocks were later found to be mineral concretions, probably formed from the same mineral as the fossil specimen.
 Thus, they are not indicative of diet.

 Bohaiornithids had foot proportions which were between those expected of arboreal and terrestrial birds, but their long claws make terrestrial habits unlikely.
 Nevertheless, bohaiornithids lacked many of the specialized foot features which allow modern birds to perch and climb tree trunks.
 Although long claws are known in modern birds of prey, bohaiornithids had short tarsometatarsals (ankle bones) which were dissimilar to most raptors with the exception of members of the subfamily Perninae.

 Among birds of prey, bohaiornithids had leg proportions most similar to ospreys, and thus it is conceivable that they were piscivorous.
 However, their teeth suggest a diet of hard-shelled creatures.